reflectoring/reflectoring.github.io/_posts/2020-03-12-spring-boot-openapi.md

       parameters:
       - name: username
         in: path
-        description: 'The name that needs to be fetched.
-Use user1 for testing. '
+        description: 'The name that needs to be fetched. '
         required: true
         schema:
           type: string